Please always make flexible travel and accommodation arrangements.

 You will find plenty of practical information on the CTS website about:

 Both bike and scooter sharing are convenient, ecological and cheap!
-The City of Strasbourg and Eurometropolis of Strasbourg offer a bikesharing service: Vélhop.
-You can also find more information about other private bike and scooter rental services.
+The City of Strasbourg and Eurometropolis of Strasbourg offer a bike-sharing service: Vélhop.
+You can also find more information about other private bike rental services.

 From 1 January 2023, air quality certificates, called “Crit’Air stickers”, are mandatory for all cars driving in Strasbourg.
 You can order a sticker for your vehicle on the Crit’Air official website.
 Remember to get this environmental sticker before you come to Strasbourg!

-Please be aware that many accommodations have no parking facilities and that the access by car to the European Parliament during EYE2023 will not be possible.
+Please be aware that many accommodation options have no parking facilities and that the European Parliament car parks are unavailable during EYE2025.

 Upon request, adequate transport to the EYE will be available for persons with disabilities.
 This option will be available for arrivals and departures from Strasbourg as well as for local transport during the event.